Water & Watershed Protection

 Water Security Agency (WSA)

 The Water Security Agency (formally Saskatchewan Watershed Authority) leads the management of the province’s water resources to ensure safe drinking water sources and reliable water supplies for economic, environmental and social benefits for Saskatchewan people.
+The largest single economic project in Saskatchewan’s history will soon begin.
+In July 2020, Premier Scott Moe announced generational irrigation expansion projects that will irrigate up to 500,000 acres of land from Lake Diefenbaker.
+The WSA prepared a presentation about the Lake Diefenbaker Irrigation Expansion Projects.

 Partners FOR the South Saskatchewan River Basin (PFSRB) promotes watershed sustainability through awareness, linkages, and stewardship.